UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 Notes:
-If the file has been committed, you are going to be able to detect it in the History tab.
-You have tracked this change and now part of the history of your project!
+After the changes have been successfully committed, you can view them in the History tab together with your message.
+You have now tracked this change and made it part of the history of your project!

 ---
 ## JupyterLab's terminal: Making the commit